Paper Chan's Little Guide to Minecraft Server Optimization!

 Method 3 - Limit the search radius

-By toggling the villager-trade option under find-already-discovered to true, it will reduce the performance impact of treasure maps. (map will no longer try to find undiscovered treasure instead returns the nearest one)
+By toggling the villager-trade option under find-already-discovered to true, it will reduce the performance impact of treasure maps.
+(The map will no longer try to find undiscovered treasure and will instead return the nearest one.)

 Method 4 - Completely disable treasure maps

-Alternatively, you could also opt to completely disable the functionality of treasure mapss by setting enabled to false to prevent any issue related to the prolonged feature lookup.
+Alternatively, you could also opt to completely disable the functionality of treasure maps by setting enabled to false to prevent any issues related to the prolonged feature lookup.

 Do you know...